Matrix Normal PCA for Interpretable Dimension Reduction and Graphical Noise Modeling: Experimental Results

 \subsection{Real-World Experiments}

-In this section, we show the effectiveness of MN-PCA and compare it with PCA as well as three other competing methods on various real-world data. \textbf{Kernel PCA} is an extension of PCA, and it adopts the kernel idea to handle nonlinear data.
+In this section, we show the effectiveness of MN-PCA and compare it with PCA as well as three other competing methods on various real-world data, including kernel PCA (KPCA), ICA and GPCA. \textbf{KPCA} is an extension of PCA, and it adopts the kernel idea to handle nonlinear data.
 However, how to choose an appropriate kernel for the given data is still unknown.
 Therefore, we apply three different kernels (i.e., linear, Gaussian, and polynomial) with recommended parameters to the data. \textbf{ICA} has been well studied and extensively used in signal processing.
-We use an efficient and popular algorithm FastICA proposed by \cite{hyvarinen2000independent} for comparison. \textbf{GPCA} is the most competing approach \cite{allen2014generalized}.
+We use an efficient and popular algorithm FastICA proposed by \cite{hyvarinen2000independent} for comparison. \textbf{GPCA} is the most competing approach \cite{Allen2014}.
 However, it requires the precision matrix $\Omega^{-1}$ and $\Sigma^{-1}$ to be predefined.
 Two empirical ways have been suggested to set it: 1) the inverse smoothing matrix, which is computed by the Laplacian matrix $L$; 2) the standard exponential smoothing matrix $S$, which is based on the distance matrix.
 Finally, there are four different settings for GPCA, denoted as LL, LS, SL, and SS, respectively.

-The statistics of the 14 datasets used for evaluation are summarized in Table \ref{table:data_statistics}.
+The statistics of the 18 used datasets for evaluation are summarized in Table \ref{table:data_statistics}.
 More details are described in the Supplementary Materials.